XKCP/XKCP/usage-example.md

 </details>

-For more information on how to use the FIPS 202 functions, see the `SimpleFIPS202.h` header file.
+For more information on how to use the FIPS 202 functions, see the `SimpleFIPS202.h` and `KeccakHash.h` headers.

 ## TurboSHAKE
 `TurboSHAKE` is a family of fast and secure XOFs.
 These are just like the SHAKE functions of FIPS 202, but with the